 10 Household Uses For Ammonia

-Ammonia uses garden
+Ammonia uses in the garden

 Ammonia is used in agricultural farming as a great source of nitrogen fertilizer.
-It is so popular in farming that over 88% of ammonia manufactured is used in agriculture.
+It is so popular in farming that over 88% of manufactured ammonia is used in agriculture.
 The type of ammonia used in agricultural fertilizer is anhydrous, which means it contains no water.
 While this is effective, it is also considered one of the most dangerous chemical compounds to store and is, therefore, unsuitable for domestic use.

 - Add 1 cup of ammonia per 20 gallons of water